Top 10 Hikes in Maui

 #1 ‘Iao Valley State Park, Central Maui, 1/2-1.8 miles

-‘Iao Valley State Park gates are open from 7am-7pm, with a $1 donation entrance fee per person, and $5 for parking.
+‘Iao Valley State Park gates are open from 7am-6pm, with a $1 donation entrance fee per person, and $5 for parking.
+Please keep in mind that the facilities do not have drinking water, so come prepared!
 For the best view of the ‘Iao Needle, arrive early morning before the clouds start settling in the mountain valley.
 This is a perfect place on Maui to visit with kids!

 For more information, please visit Iao Valley State Park in Central Maui online.

-Twin Falls is located just a 20 minute drive East from the Historic Town of Paia on Maui’s North Shore.
-This site is found easily off Hana Highway, marked by a gravel parking lot, and an amazing Maui-style snack stand.
+Twin Falls is located just a 20-minute drive East of the Historic Town of Paia on Maui’s North Shore.
+This site is found easily off Hana Highway, marked by a gravel parking lot, and a fantastic Maui-style snack stand.
 It is possible to book a guided tour through Twin Falls, but it is easily navigated on your own.
-This hike is perfect for those traveling with children, with a capability to visit many different tropical waterfalls and fresh water swimming holes.
+This hike is perfect for those traveling with children, with a capability to visit many different tropical waterfalls and freshwater swimming holes.

 Learn more at Twin Falls on Maui.